-The fieldwork coordinator will monitor the student's progress during the internship experience through site visit, telephone contacts, email, fieldwork experience reports, and preceptor's evaluation.
-The faculty coordinator in consultation with the preceptor assigns the final grade.
+The fieldwork coordinator will monitor the student's progress during the experience through site visit, telephone contacts, email, fieldwork experience reports, and preceptor's evaluation.
+The Fieldwork Coordinator assigns the final grade.

 It is common for a student to initially receive an "Incomplete Pending" by the Fieldwork Coordinator.
 "IP" is given at the discretion of the instructor to a student who is doing satisfactory work but who has not completed all the course requirements at the end of a given semester.
-Given such an extension, the student must complete all the required work, unless otherwise agreed, before the midpoint of the next regular semester.
+Given such an extension, the student must complete all the required work, unless otherwise agreed.
 Failure to complete the necessary work within the stipulated time results in automatic conversion of the "Incomplete Pending" to a permanent grade of F.